sndrs/oh/README.md

 In-development PoC of a tiny, development and CI-friendly task-runner.

 ### To do
-- [x] accept task names as input `oh x` etc
-- [x] make all flags available to tasks
-- [x] add quiet mode (no task logging except errors)
-- [x] show that tasks are subtasks in the terminal
+- [ ] tests!
 - [ ] autocomplete task names
-- [ ] tests!
-- [x] parallel tasks
 - [ ] allow multiple manifests (`oh.compile.js` => `oh compile.css`, `oh.test.js` => `oh test.app`)
-- [x] a way to specify where to find manifests

 ## Features

 - small, simple API
 - verbose by default
-- fails visibly then kills itself so that any errors cannot go unnoticed e.g. on a CI
+- fails visibly then kills the process on error, so that any errors cannot go unnoticed e.g. on a CI

 ## Why?

 - **make** really just wants to make things, and can be too restrictive e.g. it's hard to pass args or use modules from npm
 - **npm scripts** can be too terse
-- **gulp**/**grunt** et al are hefty and often rely on 3rd party plugins
+- **gulp**/**grunt** et al are complex and often rely on 3rd party plugins

 ## Usage

+Install oh: `npm i -g oh` or `yarn global add oh`.

-`oh` will look for a task manifest called `oh.js`, for example this one:
+Then create a task manifest called `oh.js`, for example this one:

 ```javascript
 // oh.js